RESOStandards/reso-certification-help/docs/providers.md

 <br />

-You may contact certification@reso.org for assistance.
+You may contact certification@reso.org for further assistance.